-The purpose of the Black Student Union, Mosaic Club, He For She, and Pride Alliance is to foster a culture where every member of the McQuaid community feels valued, supported, and inspired to achieve individual and common goals with an uncommon will.
+The purpose of the Black Student Union, Mosaic Club, and Pride Alliance is to foster a culture where every member of the McQuaid community feels valued, supported, and inspired to achieve individual and common goals with an uncommon will.
 This includes providing opportunity and education for all people across differences of race, age, color, ethnicity, gender, sexual orientation, gender identity, gender expression, religion, national origin, migratory status, disability/abilities, political affiliation, veteran status, and socioeconomic background.

 Donation Drives and Fundraisers